-2.2.2 Discrete Analogue of the Laplacian.
+2.2.2.
+Discrete Analogue of the Laplacian

-Having decided on the tesselation we need now to find a discrete analogue of the Laplacian operator.
+Having decided on the tesselation we need now to find a discrete analogue of the laplacian operator.
 Convolution with a central positive value and a rotationally symmetric negative surround of equal weight is one possibility.
 Aside from a negative scale factor, this will approach application of the Laplacian in the limit as the cell size tends to zero.

 If one were to use complicated surrounds, the trade-offs between accuracy and resolution would suggest using a negative surround that decreases rapidly outward.
-For the sake of simplicity we will choose convolution with a central cell of weight 1, surrounded by six cells of weight -1/6.
-This function is convenient, symmetric and has a small error term.
-It is equal to - $(h/4 L + h/64 L^2)$ plus sixth and higher de.
+For the sake of simplicity we will choose convolution with a central cell of weight one, surrounded by six cells of weight $-\frac{1}{6}$.
+This function is convenient, symmetric, and has a small error term.
+It is equal to $-(h^2/4)L - (h^4/64)L^2$ plus sixth- and higher-order derivatives [20].
+It should again be pointed out that similar results can be developed for different functions.